Hornet vs Wasp vs Bee: What’s the Difference? Bugs that Buzz!

 Also, if you look carefully at the garden, wasps are very helpful pollinators!
 They are usually solitary and non-aggressive, busily hovering and moving from flower to flower.
 There are so many Beneficial Insects in the Garden!

 None of these beneficial insects should be killed unless their nest is close to humans and is creating a hazard.
 For example, we had bald-faced hornets make a nest next to our front door, and every time the door opened or closed, they were ready to fight!
 Needless to say, that nest had to go.
-We waited until after dark when the bees had all returned to the nest and sprayed an aerosol wasp killer into the entrance hole.
+We waited until after dark when the hornets had all returned to the nest and sprayed an aerosol wasp killer into the entrance hole.
 After a few days of seeing no activity, we were able to remove the nest.

 For ground-nesting wasps and hornets, locate the entrance hole, spray into the opening, and plug the hole with a large rock.
 Don’t try to burn or drown a nest with water.
 That just makes them mad!
 When attempting any eradication of nests, be sure to dress appropriately, covering your eyes and all bare skin (just in case).
 Also, be sure to have an escape route planned!